-Tom Bianchi has published ten bestselling books of male photography, and now he's brought out
+Tom Bianchi has published ten bestselling books of male photography, and he's also brought out

-the second of his highly-successful volumes called On The Couch.
-It's a new collection of
+two of his highly-successful volumes called On The Couch.
+They are a collection of

 stunning pictures of different men on a sofa in Tom (right) and his partner BJ's home in the